rjankovic/bifabrik/docs/tutorial/dst_table.md

 If you want to save data to a different lakehouse / workspace, check out [cross-lakehouse pipelines](cfg_storage.md)

 ## Incremental load

+The `increment` setting of the destination task has 4 options
+ - overwrite
+ - append
+ - merge
+ - snapshot

 and watermarks

 ## Identity column